-Why GDPR and CCPA are a strategic imperative for the CMO?
+Why GDPR and CCPA are strategic imperatives for the CMO

 Should GDPR compliance be in the CMO’s job description?